Home » Engineering » aerospace engineering » Exploring the Fundamentals of Incompressible and compressible Aerodynamics and it’s flow

 2.Transonic Flow

-• The term transonic refers to a range of velocities just below and above the local speed of sound (generally taken as Mach 0.8–1.2).
-It is defined as the range of speeds between the critical Mach number, when some parts of the airflow over an aircraft become supersonic, and a higher speed,typically near Mach 1.2, when all of the airflow is supersonic.
-Between these speeds some of the airflow is supersonic, and some is not.
+• The term transonic refers to a range of velocities just below and above the local speed of sound (generally Mach 0.8–1.2).
+Engineers define this range as the speeds between the critical Mach number—when some parts of the airflow over an aircraft reach supersonic levels—and a higher speed, typically near Mach 1.2, when all of the airflow becomes supersonic.
+Within this range, some portions of the airflow move faster than sound, while others remain subsonic.

 3.Supersonic Flow